 After about 5 to 10 days, the patient will be cleared from the detox unit and will be able to begin the treatment portion of rehab.
 The treatment phase is the most critical stage of recovery.
 This is the point where the patient will learn coping mechanisms, how to build support groups, how to remain completely abstinent from all drugs and, most importantly, how to set up an extended care program.
 Most of the time, the inpatient facility will assist the patient in finding the necessarily extended care programs, so they can begin immediately after they are released.

 When asked why they decided to admit themselves into an inpatient drug rehabilitation program, many addicts point to a “moment of clarity” or “hitting rock bottom.”
-Whatever the case may be, inpatient drug rehab is a major step to beginning the long and arduous road to recovery.
+Whatever the case may be, inpatient drug rehab and effective treatment principals are a major step to beginning the long and arduous road to recovery.

 Leave a reply